Russell-Waterhouse/blog/content/post/one_language_challenge.md

 For reasons that I don't fully understand yet, there's this concept in application development that C is the language for the Linux Kernel and nothing else.
 Real applications are written in interpreted languages.
-I don't know where that started or why that started. perhaps there's something about C that fundamentally makes it bad for building applications, perhaps there's not.
+I don't know where that started or why that started.
+Perhaps there's something about C that fundamentally makes it bad for building applications, perhaps there's not.
 Either way, I'm going to find out for myself.

 Moreover, once I write a web app in C and a desktop app in C, unless